 Is it your dream to live in Thailand?
 A lot of people want to make the move to Thailand, but the biggest thing that holds them back is money.
-Sure, you might be able to live for one or two years without working, but eventually your money will run out (unless you have unlimited funds or some sort of income from back home coming in).
+Sure, you might be able to live for one or two years without working, but eventually, your money will run out (unless you have unlimited funds or some sort of income from back home).

 Only business owners, digital nomads, professional coaches, or International teachers can make comparable money in Thailand.
 Trainers and coaches typically charge a similar rate to what you would pay for a coach back home.
 If you are lucky enough to land a job with a global company with a branch in Thailand (usually in Bangkok), you can command western wages (even better in some cases).

 If you are looking to work for a company in Thailand, the salary is much less than what you would make back home.
 This is why I always tell people they are better off making money and saving and then finally coming to Thailand.
 Working in Thailand is only good if you are determined to live here and don’t mind making a lot less money.